 This is an exciting time in the field of weight loss surgery because of the many surgical and technological advances.
 In the 40+ years since weight loss surgery was introduced in the United States, we have learned that it is the only proven long-term solution for significant weight loss, with better results than dieting and exercise alone.
 There are more options now than ever before, and with the research being conducted at the University of Cincinnati, even more, less invasive choices will be available in the future.

-The most commonly performed procedures include (click on a link below for more information):
+The most commonly performed procedures include:

 Weight loss procedures fall into one of two categories – restrictive or malabsorptive.